How Can UI/UX Bootcamp Graduates Compete With College Grads?

 How can bootcamp graduates compete with 4-year degree holders?
 Let’s look at some strategies that would help you turn your “disadvantages” into your advantages.

-Bootcamp Graduates Have More Work Experience Than Fresh Graduates From 4-Year Degree Programs
+UI/UX Bootcamp Graduates Have More Work Experience Than Fresh College Graduates

 In the hiring process, companies look at both hard skills and soft skills.
 People with previous work experience in another field are inherently more adept at managing workflow and workplace interpersonal relationships.
 These are soft skills that are invaluable in any role — demonstrating that you have this advantage will give you points.